top of page

 Program

-Every online module includes one interactive class where students will have the opportunity of asking questions and solving any doubts.
+Every module of this certified online permaculture design course includes one interactive class where students will have the opportunity of asking questions and solving any doubts.
 Moreover, students will have access to the online forum where they will receive ongoing support from the facilitators.

 Why recorded classes?

-Recorded classes come from a previous interactive online PDC and will include moments of debate and questions from the students that had joined the course.
-The reason for this is that great part of a PDC are moments of reflection, and we have chosen to include other student's questions and debates to allow you to reflect and part-take to the process on your own.
+Recorded classes come from a previous 72 hours online PDC and will include moments of debate and questions from the students that had joined the course.
+The reason for this is that great part of a PDC are moments of reflection, and we have chosen to include other student's questions and debates to allow you to reflect and part-take in the process on your own.

 All online classes are recorded and available for self-paced study